hiryu85/cakephp_jqueryui_autocomplete/README.markdown

  * boolean $disabled ` default=false`
  * mixed   $source   `default="/auto_complete/RemoteSources/get"`  this is an magic url
  * integer $minLength  ` default=4`

+#### Security
+Everytimes your view run helper's input() or multiple() make a session for prevent hacking (with curl etc.).
+So, anyone can get User.password with RemoteSources controller if you don't want.

+If you use argument $AutoCompleteHelperSettings (of input and multiple methods) you can set a whitelist for append another fields to json result.

 #### Events
 * search()
 * focus()